Plan Your Visit

 Memorabilia

-In addition to witnessing skilled craftsmen at work, visitors can also view memorabilia such as the 4,000-pound safe around which the entire office was built, historic photos, the Picking family’s antiques, collectables, and heirlooms, and Mr. Robert Picking’s cherished collection of elephant miniatures and photos that continue delight young and old visitors alike.
+In addition to witnessing skilled craftsmen at work, visitors can also view memorabilia such as the 4,000-pound safe around which the entire office was built.
+There are also historic photos, the Picking family’s antiques, collectables, and heirlooms, as well as and Mr. Robert Picking’s cherished collection of elephant miniatures and photos that continue to delight young and old visitors alike.

 BCKW Museum store table displaying products for sale